ThomasDickey/esctest2/README.txt

 --timeout=timeout
 The number of seconds to wait for a response from the terminal.
 Defaults to 1.

+--xterm-checksum[=patchnumber]
+  The patch numbers are part of $XTERM_VERSION, allowing them to be scripted.
+  Xterm #279 implemented DECRQCRA; DEC's documentation omits details.
+  Xterm #334 modified the checksum calculation to treat all blanks equally.
+  Xterm #336 changed the default behavior for DECRQCRA to match DEC's actual calculation, as well as providing a resource setting checksumExtension which makes xterm match the earlier versions.
+These options adjust the calculation in esctest to correspond with those versions.
+If neither is set, and the expected-term is "xterm", esctest should expect DEC's calculation.
+By coincidence, DEC's terminals treat blanks similarly to xterm #279, but there are additional complications.
+  To make xterm match the calculation for xterm #334, set the following resource:
+    xterm*checksumExtension: 23
+  To make xterm match the calculation for xterm #279, set the following resource:
+    xterm*checksumExtension: 31

 --v=verbosity
 Verbosity level for logging.
 The following levels are defined:
 * 1: Errors only.